XiangGao1102/PTDiffusion/README.md

 <pre><code>
 python inference.py
 </code></pre>
 In the inference script **inference.py**, you can manually set the image path of the reference image, as well as the target text prompt to describe the scene content of the generated illusion image.
-The parameters "direct_transfer_steps", "decayed_transfer_steps", "async_ahead_steps", "exponent" in the <strong>sample_illusion_image</strong> function
+The parameters "direct_transfer_steps", "decayed_transfer_steps", "async_ahead_steps", "exponent" in the <strong>sample_illusion_image</strong> function, as well as the

 # Test the demo
 We also provide a jupyter notebook demo code for ease of visualization, please open it by running the following command: